ecolville/madison-bikes/README.md

 3. Go - Google back-end/server-side language
 4. HTML, CSS, and JavaScript - front-end design

+## How to Build!!!
+This code was built with Go.
+In order to run the code, you must have Go installed and run "go run *.go" in the project directory.
+We built and ran this code within the Google Cloud Shell terminal.
+Then we were able to preview the web app via local host on port 8080.

 ## Data Sources

 - **Google Maps**: Provides map backgrounds, user-interface, data handling (displays points on the map), Geolocation, Directions, and Distance calculation services.